Beginner Quilting

 Yoyo quilts were more famous in 1930’s and 1940’s.
 They have come into limelight again.
 Yoyos are small rosettes made up of cotton preferably.
 These rosettes are made by gathering and stitching fabric into a circle.
 These rosettes are then joined to each other to form a certain quilting pattern.
 Yoyos are generally made with printed fabrics.

 You can make them with any fabric because it does not require ironing.
 And for this reason you can use any batting type.
 Yoyos are sometimes attached to a large piece of fabric, which can then be treated just like any other quilt top.
-Yoyo quilts can also be used for so many other purposes just like yoyos in a mixture of colors and sizes, after that they can be used in making appliqués quilt.
-Yoyos without batting and backpack can be used as a throw on the sofa or on the bed as a bed cover.
+Yoyo quilts can also be used for so many other purposes just like yoyos in a mixture of colors and sizes, after that they can be used in making an applique quilt.
+They can be appliqued on in a pattern and make lovely flowers.

-Making yoyo is very tricky but once you have made it than it is fed in your fingertips and you won’t take much time after the first few tries.
-Get your tools and supplies.
+How to make a yoyo quilt is tricky but once you have made a few, you will be able to quickly and easily.
+Get your tools and supplies ready.
 Yoyo quilts look great with variations in colors and prints.
-Now let’s make a yoyo quilt.
+Now let's make a yoyo quilt.

 1. The first step is to make your mind how large would you like your yoyos to be and make a circular cut-out template double that size plus about 1/2".
 A plastic or cardboard template works well enough.